Content Fragment Models

-Content Fragment Models in AEM define the structure for the content of your content fragments.
-These can be used for page authoring, or as a foundation for your headless content.
+Content Fragment Models in Adobe Experience Manager (AEM) as a Cloud Service define the structure for the content of your Content Fragments.
+These fragments can then be used for page authoring, or as a foundation for your headless content.

 To use Content Fragment Models you: